hardik0108/SmartFileOrganizer/README.md

 🛡️ Safety

-Smart File Organizer is designed to avoid common file-management problems:
+Smart File Organizer is designed to reduce common file-management problems:

 Existing destination filenames are not overwritten.

-Duplicate names are automatically renamed, for example: photo.jpg, photo(1).jpg, photo(2).jpg
+Duplicate names are automatically renamed: photo.jpg, photo(1).jpg, photo(2).jpg

 Unknown extensions are placed in Others.